anoved/gpxtruder/README.md

 ---

 Once you've selected a GPX track and set your options, click *Extrude Route*.
-The *Output* panel will scroll into view.
+The [output panel](#output-panel) will scroll into view.

 ## Output panel

-In supported browsers, the *Output* panel will include a 3D preview of the extruded route model.
-If your browser does not support WebGL, you won't see this display, but you may still be able to download the model.
+After you click *Extrude Route* in the [input panel](#input-panel), the *Output* panel is updated with the results.
+In supported browsers, the output panel will include a 3D preview of the extruded route model.
+If your browser does not support WebGL, you won't see the preview display, but you can still download the model.

 ### Preview controls